cap-js/docs/guides/deployment/late-cut-microservices.md

 With multiple apps, you can still deploy them together as one unit, for example as part of a multitarget application archive.
 Once an application grows bigger, this takes a significant amount of time.
-Deployments can then be split up either by type - e.g. deploying UIs separately - or horizontally - e.g. deploying each app via its own deployment unit.
+Deployments can then be split up either by type (e.g. deploying UIs separately) or horizontally (e.g. deploying each app via its own deployment unit).

 Benefits:
 - Faster individual deploy times